Military police: Belarus

+As of 2025, there are 6 regional commandant's services in the Belarusian Armed Forces.

 Belgium

 The Belgian Army's Military Police Group (Groupe Police Militaire in French; Groep Militaire Politie in Dutch) performs military police duties on behalf of all four components of the Belgian military.
 The group is headed by a colonel and has 188 members in five MP detachments.
 Until 1995, the Belgian Rijkswacht/Gendarmerie was, besides its civilian policing tasks, responsible for the nation's Military Police duties.

 The Military Police Group staff is located in the Queen Elizabeth Barracks in the Brussels suburb of Evere.
 Alpha Detachment located at Evere covers the province of Flemish Brabant and the capital, Brussels.
 Bravo Detachment covers the Walloon Brabant, Hainaut Province and Namur Province areas and is located at Nivelles.
 Charlie Detachment located at Marche-en-Famenne covers the Liège Province and Belgian Luxembourg areas.
 Delta Detachment covers the Limbourg and Antwerp Province areas and is located at Leopoldsburg.
 Echo Detachment located at Lombardsijde covers Western and Eastern Flanders.

 The Military Police force carries out the following missions: